 Walk a free city trail

 One of my kids’ favourite things to do in Plymouth are the free city trails that take place regularly.
 In recent years we have searched for polar bears and Elmer the elephant.
-There are also regular VR and AR trails.

 Play at Central Park